Educational tax credits

 I was not a half time student for the whole year, why did you check box 8 - Check if at least half-time student?

 The College checks that box if you were half-time or more for at least one term that began during the year.
-This information is important in determining eligibility for the Hope Credit.
+This information is important in determining eligibility for the American Opportunity Tax Credit.

 How can I view and get a copy of my 1098-T?